 The Canon PowerShot G1 X is a fixed lens compact camera that was announced in January 2012 and is equipped with an 1.5-inch sensor.
 It offers a resolution of 14.2 megapixel.

 Is the Canon G1 X a good camera?
-The G1X has a Camera Elo of 1463.
+The G1X has a Camera Elo of 1515.
 This rating puts the G1X below average of all travel zoom compact cameras.
-In terms of its sensor size category (APS cameras), the G1X also ranks below average. – Well, the Canon G1 X is more than 8 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (APS cameras), the G1X also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Canon G1 X is more than 11 years old, and there have been many other good digital cameras released since 2012.

 |Canon G1 X|